MathisRosenhauer/THR_Footswitch/README.md

 The most interesting part is the send_patch() function.
 It could be used on different hardware setups with minor changes.

+**Note that this only works with the original THR10, THR10C, THR10X, THR5 and THR5a models.
+Later models will not work with this sketch and probably also not with the presented hardware.**

 ## Hardware

 The sketch was written for the following hardware.
 There are many